-Competency Behaviours Team work Collaborates with fellow team members and work groups to achieve service objectives Seeks out opportunities to support others in achieving goals Recognises and respects individual differences Actively contributes to and accepts consensus decisions Commitment to Kawa Whakaruruhau Demonstrates understanding and application of the principles of Te Tiriti O Waitangi Treaty of Waitangi in nursing practice Works towards achieving equitable health outcomes for Māori Supports tangata whenua/mana whenua led change to deliver mana motuhake in the design, delivery and monitoring of health care Supports Māori oversight and ownership of decision making processes necessary to achieve Māori health equity Supports the expression of hauora Māori models of care and mātauranga Māori Equity Commits to helping all of our people to achieve equitable health outcomes Demonstrates critical consciousness and on-going self-reflection and self-awareness in terms of the impact of their own culture on interactions and service delivery Supports the dismantling of policies, procedures and practices that cause inequity Supports Māori-led responses Supports Pacific-led responses Supports Disability-focused responses Self-Management Sets high personal standards and strives to achieve goals Is proactive and displays initiative Is resilient and able to adapt to change Understands and acknowledges personal and professional limitations Ability to work to deadlines to achieve outcomes Communication/Interpersonal Skills Demonstrates compassion Empathises with others and considers their needs and feelings Actively listens, drawing out information and checking understanding Communicates information effectively and accurately, both orally and in writing.
-Adjusts style to the recipients and considers their frame of reference

-Competency Behaviours Professionalism Maintain a strict sense of professional ethics, confidentiality and privacy and abide by the District Code of Conduct.
-Is aware of professional boundaries Shows courtesy, respect, caring for people and their whānau in all aspects of nursing practice Flexibility Ability to flex within the scope of Registered Nurse practice to meet the changing needs of people and their whānau and the population Responds positively and collegially, to requests for help from other team members
+Competency Behaviours Team work Collaborates with fellow team members and work groups to achieve service objectives Seeks out opportunities to support others in achieving goals Recognises and respects individual differences Actively contributes to and accepts consensus decisions Commitment to Kawa Demonstrates understanding and application of the principles of Te Tiriti O Whakaruruhau Waitangi Treaty of Waitangi in nursing practice Works towards achieving equitable health outcomes for Māori Supports tangata whenua/mana whenua led change to deliver mana motuhake in the desired talk as a set of the attherer. in the design, delivery and monitoring of health care Supports Māori oversight and ownership of decision making processes Supports Māori oversight and ownership of decision making processes necessary to achieve Māori health equity Supports the expression of hauora Māori models of care and mātauranga Māori Equity Commits to helping all of our people to achieve equitable health outcomes Liquity Demonstrates critical consciousness and on-going self-reflection and self- awareness in terms of the impact of their own culture on interactions and service delivery Supports the dismantling of policies, procedures and practices that cause inequity Supports Māori-led responses Supports Pacific-led responses Supports Disability-focused responses Self-Management Sets high personal standards and strives to achieve goals Is proactive and displays initiative Is resilient and able to adapt to change Understands and acknowledges personal and professional limitations Communication (International Ability to work to deadlines to achieve outcomes Communication/Interpersonal Skills Demonstrates compassionEmpathises with others and considers their needs and feelings SKIIIS Actively listens, drawing out information and checking understanding Communicates information effectively and accurately, both orally and in writing.
+Adjusts style to the recipients and considers their frame of reference Professionalism Maintain a strict sense of professional ethics, confidentiality and privacy and abide by the District Code of Conduct.
+Is aware of professional boundaries Shows courtesy, respect, caring for people and their whānau in all aspects of nursing practice Flexibility Ability to flex within the scope of Registered Nurse practice to meet the changing needs of people and their whanau and the population Responds positively and collegially, to requests for help from other team members